 Consider this your invitation to submit something.
 We need material.
 What kinds of material?
 All kinds!
 Without good material, this site would not exist.
 So consider this a mutually beneficial opportunity: you register and add your own content or you send stuff in to us, we give it a place to be hosted online and work as kind of an off-site backup to your material.
 So, with that said, here are some things to consider when planning a submission:

-First, and most important, please review S. John Ross' published Risus License Information document.
-(Located in the .zip file for Risus: The Anything RPG)
+First, and most important, please review the Risus License Information document, located in the .zip file for Risus: The Anything RPG.

 What Gets In

-- You must be the legal owner of the submission and you retain responsibility for it (works released under an appropriate Creative Commons license will also be considered).
+You must be the legal owner of the submission and you retain responsibility for it (works released under an appropriate Creative Commons license are also allowed).

 In addition, all submissions must meet moderator approval.
-Objectionable material may be removed at their discretion.
+Objectionable material may be removed or revised at their discretion.

 All graphics must include the artists signature or other defining mark (don’t expect us to keep track of your art for you).

 All the glory of being hosted on here, the premier Risus fan site, the Risusiverse!
 With that comes the peace of mind that your work has backup online.